 Oh, and one more thing…

-Majority of baby gates are baby gates that allow you to purchase extenders to add to their width or find a baby gate that already comes with the extra width put in the package.
-These are known as extra wide baby gates.
-They could be swing, retractable, or just plain and can be configured as Hardware mounted gates or pressure mounted gates.
+Extra wide baby gates are baby gates that allow you to purchase extenders to add to their width.
+Some baby gates come with the extra width in the package.
+They can be swing, retractable, or just plain and can be configured as hardware mounted gates or pressure mounted gates.

 Retractable Extra Wide Baby Gates